Some graphics reproduced using Print Shop Deluxe, Broderbund

 Tips-Taking

-Notes
+Notes |

 If you need clarification, ask for help.
-Write
+Write the

-Use shorten words, symbols or condensations.
-For example use @ instead
+shorten words, symbols or condensations.
+For example

-of at, = instead of equals etc. One technique, called "Abbreviated Writing",
+use @ instead of at, = instead of equals etc. One

-cat ran up the tree).
-Practice this technique it can be fun.
+tr-The cat ran up the tree).
+Practice this technique

 3.